austenito/dotfiles/README.md

 ## Configuration

+* Set an ENV variable `DOTFILES_DIR` pointing to the directory where you cloned this repo.

 Environment specific settings are found in `config.yml`.

 * `private_dir` - the directory containing files local to your system.
 For example, I include a `zshrc.private`